awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-quickstart.md

 ------
 #### [ Session Manager, CLI, and Amazon EC2 ]

-Use this sample policy to provider users with the ability to start and resume sessions from the Session Manager console, the AWS CLI, and the Amazon EC2 console\.
+Use this sample policy to give users the ability to start and resume sessions from the Session Manager console, the AWS CLI, and the Amazon EC2 console\.

 ```
 {